Gambling Addiction

 - False claims are made against expense accounts.

-- Theft of company property.
+- Theft of company property takes place.

 The National Council on Problem Gambling estimates that gambling addiction carries an annual cost of $7 billion in bankruptcy, co-occurring disorders and crime.